 Please note that one particular title is classified under only one subject and not under multiple.
 This is to avoid duplication and for me to maintain some degree of control.
-I do understand that certain titles are such that they need to be classified under more than one section; in you do not find as work in a section where you think it should be, use the Site Search facility available on the Home Page.
+I do understand that certain titles are such that they need to be classified under more than one section; in case you do not find a work in the section where you think it should be, use the Site Search facility available on the Home Page.

 Literature Collecting Scope

 - Journals published in India & Early Journals from worldover

 - Works on Philatelic Literature including auction catalogues and journals